 - This oral anti-progesterone medication is generally given for up to six months.
 Because it acts like a weak male hormone, it can cause unacceptable side effects such as weight gain, acne, oily skin, increased facial hair, and smaller breasts, in addition to hot flashes, mood swings, and muscle cramps.
 It can also have a negative effect on cholesterol levels.

 Surgical management is often performed for acute pain, symptoms that have failed medical management, presence of infertility, or presence of a pelvic mass.
-Surgical management is divided into two categories: definitive management and surgical management.
+Surgical management is divided into two categories: definitive and conservative.

 Hysterectomy with or without removal of the ovaries is for women who do not desire fertility or for women for whom conservative surgery has failed.
 Of all of the methods to treat endometriosis, a hysterectomy with removal of both ovaries results in the best long-term pain control.
 If the ovaries are preserved, the chance that symptoms will return is six times higher than if they are removed.